cs10/fa25/_projects/project3.md

 - Part 4: "no moves left for _ ?"
 Block - 5 hours
 - Part 5: "Tests" - 30 minutes
 - Feedback Form - 20 minutes

+Working on this project assumes you have completed the following:
+- Lectures: 1 through 10
+- Labs: 1 through 9
+- Discussions: 1 through 6

+Important: Ensure that you use the starter file we’ve linked below- do NOT create your own Snap! file for this project!

+Note: The Project Feedback Form will ask about how long you took at each part of the project.
+Please keep track of your time frame as you work through the project.
+For example, if you work for 30 minutes on Thursday, then 40 minutes on Saturday for part 2, you spend 1 hour and 10 minutes total on part 2.

 ### Submission Guidelines
 Please submit on Gradescope using these submission instructions, and make sure to add your partner!